 As I moved to the “city” to study towards my engineering degree, I discovered another local bakery, which was much bigger, fancier, very popular and made 1483 more things than Saini bakery.
 I had to try their aloo patties to make up my mind about how good or bad they were or if all the hype about this big city bakery was for nothing.
 And Kitty Bakery did not disappoint.
 Everything that I craved in an aloo patty and more – their iced-coffee was to die for.
 Dr. A and me would often go to Kitty bakery to grab a snack while we were dating and after we got married, the tradition continued.
 When I was pregnant with Ms. Little A, I would sometimes ask Dr. A to go grab me my late night snack from Kitty bakery.
 Those were the days!

 Now I am left to fend aloo patties for my family and myself.
-The best thing though, is that you can buy ready-made puff pastry – so this recipe is semi-homemade.
+The best thing though, is that you can buy ready-made puff pastry – so just like the samosa appetizer pinwheel recipe this recipe is semi-homemade.
 Do not even ask about how to make puff pastry dough at home.
 It is definitely doable but is very labor intensive.
 Sometimes, when you have a choice, a trip to the freezer section of your grocery store, saves the day.
 You can find puff pastry sheets right where piecrusts and whipped topping are.
 And while you are at it grab a packet of frozen peas from the freezer sections.
-Some potatoes from the produce section along with few trusted spices (spices 101 here) and you are all set to make this snack from my childhood, and youth, and adolescence, and every age afterwards…
+Some potatoes from the produce section along with few trusted spices (read about my spices 101 here) and you are all set to make this snack from my childhood, and youth, and adolescence, and every age afterwards…

 Frozen puff pastry – 2 boxes (each box has 2 sheets, we will use 3 sheets)